Climate and Nature Science

 Broader context

-If global temperatures continue to rise, they could trigger nine 'climate tipping points,' which could cause climate change to spiral sharply and irreversibly beyond our control.
-At 3.2° C, Miami, Dhaka, Shanghai, Hong Kong and one hundred other cities would be flooded.
+As global temperatures continue to rise, they could trigger nine 'climate tipping points,' which could cause climate change to spiral sharply and irreversibly beyond our control.

 The nine ‘climate tipping points’ will be caused by ice sheet melting, ocean circulation changes and living ecosystems shifts.